Pregnancy

 There’s no proven reason why some pregnant women feel sick and nauseous, especially in their first trimester.
 However, it’s commonly believed that this is due to an increase in hormone levels, which can also lead to feelings of fatigue.

-There are over the counter medicine options that help relieve or reduce symptoms.
-Speak to your GP or Pharmacist to find out what is going to be suitable for you.
+There are over-the-counter medicine options that help relieve or reduce symptoms.
+Speak to your GP or pharmacist to find out what suits your needs.

 You can also try to reduce symptoms using the following methods:

-Eat little and often: Many women report that eating small amounts of dry foods, such as toast or crackers, helps ease the feeling of nausea.
-If symptoms are worse in the morning keep some crackers by your bed, and have snacks on hand all day.
+Eat little and often: many women report that eating small amounts of dry foods, such as toast or crackers, helps ease nausea.
+If symptoms worsen in the morning, keep some crackers by your bed and have snacks on hand all day.